-- What process will the Commission establish to allow for stakeholder input in the HCA development process (i.e., a series of workshops, meetings, a workgroup, written comments, etc.)? - Who will be allowed to participate in the process? - Will there be a facilitator for the process and how will he/she ensure effective and neutral reporting of stakeholder input and outcomes? - What is the timeline for the process? - How often will stakeholders be expected to meet to produce each deliverable and in which stages of the HCA development and implementation will they be involved? - What are the specified deliverables from the utilities and other stakeholders throughout the process? - What protocol is needed to allow for non-utility stakeholders to review and provide input on the HCA tool development? - How will transparency of data, assumptions, and methodologies be assured for all participating stakeholders?
-If there are data privacy and/or confidentiality concerns, those should be discussed at the outset to identify workable solutions to allow stakeholder access to key information.
+- How often will stakeholders be expected to meet to produce each deliverable, and in which stages of the HCA development and implementation will they be involved? - What are the specified deliverables from the utilities and other stakeholders throughout the process? - What protocol is needed to allow for nonutility stakeholders to review and provide input on the HCA tool development? - How will transparency of data, assumptions and methodologies be assured for all participating stakeholders?
+If there are data privacy and/or confidentiality concerns, those should be discussed at the outset to identify workable solutions to allow stakeholder access to information as appropriate.

-Whether and to what extent an HCA can be used to develop an IDP, inform short- or long-term grid investments, and/or support the streamlined integration of DERs is directly connected to several factors, including: the defined use case(s) for HCA, the underlying methodology to support those use cases, and the assumptions used to run the HCA model.
+Whether and to what extent an HCA can be used to develop an IDP, inform short- or long-term grid investments and/or support the streamlined integration of DERs is directly connected to several factors, including: the defined use case(s) for HCA, the underlying methodology to support those use cases, and the assumptions used to run the HCA model.
 As noted, regulators and utilities should carefully consider and articulate their goals for the HCA and define the use cases at the outset of any formal regulatory effort.
-There are two principal applications, or use cases, for an HCA: 1) assist with and support the streamlined interconnection of DERs on the distribution grid; and 2) enable more robust distribution system planning efforts that ensure DERs are incorporated and reflected in future grid plans and investments.
-A third, complementary function of an HCA could be to inform pricing mechanisms for DERs based on separate analyses to assess the benefits of DERs based on their physical location on the grid and their performance characteristics.
-Regulators overseeing and guiding IDP efforts should be aware of and familiar with the distinctions and tradeoffs between and among HCA methodologies and models.
-Different HCA methodologies can result in different hosting capacity values due to different technical assumptions built into the models, and the methodological choices in an HCA can significantly impact whether the results are sufficiently reliable and informative for the intended use cases, whether for an IDP, for interconnection, or to inform other grid-related investments.
+There are two principal applications, or use cases, for an HCA: (1) assist with and support the streamlined interconnection of DERs on the distribution grid; and (2) enable more robust distribution system planning efforts that ensure DERs are incorporated and reflected in future grid plans and investments.
+A third, complementary function of an HCA could be to inform pricing mechanisms for DERs based on separate analyses to assess the benefits of DERs based on their physical location on the grid and their performance characteristics.52 Regulators overseeing and guiding IDP efforts should be aware of and familiar with the distinctions and trade-offs among HCA methodologies and models.
+Different HCA methodologies can result in different hosting capacity values due to different technical assumptions built into the models, and the methodological choices in an HCA can significantly impact whether the results are sufficiently reliable and informative for the intended use cases, whether for an IDP, for interconnection or to inform other grid-related investments.
 Commencing an HCA process without clear uses and goals creates a real risk of duplicative expenditures by utilities, which are ultimately borne by ratepayers.
 By clearly articulating the goals of the HCA planning use case, regulators can ensure that an effective HCA tool is developed.
 To help inform this understanding, regulators, with stakeholder input, should consider addressing the following questions at the beginning of an HCA process: